CaCatHead/CaCatHead/CONTRIBUTING.md

 If you are tired of setting up the following environment, you can use this `docker-compose.yml` to start up all the required dev service.

-Make a temp directory.
+First, make a temp directory.
 Then copy the following config to `docker-compose.yml` and create a text file `pass.txt` with your database password.

 ```yml
 version: '3.9'